danyel-ii/cubixles_/docs/10-PRODUCT/DECISIONS.md

 ## 2025-12-23 — T13 Storage Decision (v0)

-- Token URI is emitted as a data URI for fast iteration.
+- Token URI was initially emitted as a data URI for fast iteration.
 - A `tokenUriProvider` abstraction isolates the encoding step for future IPFS/Arweave.

 ## 2025-12-23 → 2025-12-24 — Mint Economics + $LESS Metrics